 There are lots of magical places to visit in Cornwall, but the most exotic one has to be the Isles of Scilly.
-An archipelago of five main islands and hundreds of smaller uninhabited islets and rocky outcrops, its status as an Area of Outstanding Natural Beauty is richly deserved.
+An archipelago of five main islands and hundreds of smaller uninhabited islets and rocky outcrops, its status as a Natural Landscape (formerly Area of Outstanding Natural Beauty) is richly deserved.
 Surrounded by sparkling aquamarine seas, with the kind of white silica sand beaches you’d expect to find on the Seychelles or the Caribbean, and an abundance of wildlife and wildflowers, getting there is easier than you think.

 A mere hop, skip and a jump from the mainland, this jewel of a destination is perfect for day-tripping.

 Living in Penzance, I’m lucky to have been to the Scillies several times, once even sailing across on a friend’s 25’ yacht Free Spirit.
 I’ve camped on St Martin’s, boat-hopped to Bryher, visited Tresco’s world famous gardens, and cycled around St Mary’s, always travelling by sea and usually on the Scillonian.
 This time I thought I’d maximise my sojourn to the Isles and fly over.
 Not only is the flight a mere blink-and-you’ll-miss-it 15 minutes long, it’s also really exciting.
 Call me a big kid, but there’s something thrilling about flying in a small plane that you don’t experience with a jumbo jet.
 And it makes you feel like a VIP!